Debug API

 tmctl Used to retrieve a table from tmctl with the corresponding statistics (ex: virtual_server_stat)

 tcpdump Used to perform a tcpdump with the specified filters.
-Command will timeout after 30 seconds.
+The utility will timeout after 30 seconds.

 configview Used to perform a configview query either using UUID or CRD type.
 Send configview --help for usage.